-In 2021, the Federal Communications Commission is planning to hold a filing window for new full-service noncommercial educational (NCE) broadcast stations in the “reserved band” (channels 201~220, frequencies 88.1~91.9).
+Between November 2 and November 9, 2021, the Federal Communications Commission (FCC) iwill conduct a filing window for new full-service noncommercial educational (NCE) broadcast stations in the “reserved band” (channels 201~220, frequencies 88.1~91.9).
 This window will be for new full-service “full-power” FM broadcast stations with effective radiated powers of up to 50 or 100 kW, depending on which portion of the country the station is located in.
 The last such filing window was conducted in 2007.
-Stations from this window could be on the air as soon as very late 2021 or 2022.
+Stations from this window could be on the air as soon as early 2022.

 Applications for full-service FM stations are not required to protect LPFM stations, nor are they required to protect FM translator stations.
 As a result, LPFM stations may be subject to possible displacement.

 §73.809(a) of the rules state that full-service stations are protected from LPFM interference to the direction reception of the full service station by the LPFM station operating on a co-channel or first-adjacent channel (+/- 0.2 MHz), provided that the interference is predicted to occur or actually occurs within:

 - The 70 dBu community coverage/city grade contour of the full-service station,